 3. Neurological Disorders

-The dog’s blood sugar levels may be affected if this occurs.
+It may affect the dog’s blood sugar levels when this occurs.

 If your pet shows these signs and has trouble standing and walking, you should review more about diabetes in dogs.